 In addition to fulfilling the general BA/BFA degree requirements, graduating BA students will have successfully accomplished the following program-specific criteria:

-- Health Philosophy by clearly articulated your own health philosophy in relationship to multiple cultural views and critically evaluated your own values, biases, ethics, and orientation to health.
+- Health Philosophy by clearly articulating your own health philosophy in relationship to multiple cultural views and critically reflecting on your own values, biases, ethics, and orientation to health.

-- Community Health Practices/Modalities by exploring at least one health-promoting modality and its application to the well-being of particular location or population.
+- Community Health Practices/Modalities by exploring at least one health-promoting modality and its application to the well-being of particular community, location, or population.

-- Life Sciences by identifying and examining fields and science- based studies fundamental to your inquiry and being able to transmit your science-based knowledge to others.
+- Life Sciences by identifying and examining science- based studies fundamental to your inquiry and being able to transmit your science-based knowledge to others.

-- Broader Context of Health by demonstrating an understanding of, and capacity to, evaluate the social and ecological context of your study by looking through such lenses as social ideologies, structures and norms; contemporary and historical, political influences, systems and economies; theories or and changes, and ecological settings or conditions, etc.
+- Broader Context of Health by demonstrating an understanding of, and capacity to, evaluate the social and ecological context of your study by looking through such lenses as social ideologies, structures and norms, political/power influences, and ecological conditions.

-- Self-Care, Resilience and Renewal by recognizing the nested locations of well-being (from the pint of the self and beyond) and engaging in reflective and active participation in your own wellness processes.
+- Self-Care, Resilience and Renewal by recognizing the nested locations of well-being, from the point of the self to our connections with all of life while engaging in reflective and active participation in wellness practices.

 Work of the Semester

-During the semester on a set schedule, you will send your faculty advisor materials reflecting your academic studies for that period.
-Evidence of the work completed can include essays, creative and critical writing, materials related to practica, documentation of art practice/works, book annotations, and a cover letter in which you reflect on the learning process.
+During the semester, an at three-week intervals, you will send your faculty advisor materials reflecting your academic studies for that period.
+Evidence of the work completed can include essays, creative and critical writing, materials related to experiential learning and practica, documentation of art and community practice/works, book/conference annotations, and a cover letter in which you reflect on the learning process.